mplpl/unrar_amiga/README.md

 Unrar has a config file in which you can store switches that will always be used when unrar command is called.
 In order to do that, "switches=" should be present in the file with all the switches to add (for instance "switches=-ad -ola").
 This port of unrar looks for configuration file in s:rar.conf.

+There is also "RAR" environment variable that can have switches to use (like "switches=" in configuration file).
+The priority of resolving options to use is: directly given in command, RAR environment variable, configuration file.

 <h3>Support for locatization</h3>

 This unrar port complies with locatization rules of MorphOS and AmigaOS. unrar.cs file is included in the bundle, and can be base for making translations using tools like SimpleCat.